thegoija/py-opensonic/README.md

 #!/usr/bin/env python

 from pprint import pprint
-import libsonic
+import libopensonic

 # We pass in the base url, the username, password, and port number
 # Be sure to use https:// if this is an ssl connection!
-conn = libsonic.Connection('https://music.example.com' , 'myuser' ,
+conn = libopensonic.Connection('https://music.example.com' , 'myuser' ,
     'secretpass' , port=443)
 # Let's get 2 completely random songs
 songs = conn.getRandomSongs(size=2)